 How the aortic valve pathology is diagnosed?

-Content1 Diagnosis testing in aortic stenosis2 Electrocardiogram3 Chest x-ray4 Echocardiogram5 CT, MRI 6 Cardiac catheterization The first step on diagnosing aortic stenosis (see “What is aortic stenosis?”) uses to be its suspect after presenting any of the symptoms (“What are the symptoms for aortic stenosis?”).
-In other occasions, a heart murmur during the auscultation is […]
+Content The first step on diagnosing aortic stenosis (see “What is aortic stenosis?”) uses to be its suspect after presenting any of the symptoms (“What are the symptoms for aortic stenosis?”).
+In other occasions, a heart murmur during the auscultation is detected, and it consists on an abnormal sound due to the turbulence generating the […]

 TAVI and the future of aortic valve replacement